jmneto/Azure-DICOM-Samples/README.md

 # Azure DICOM RESTapi and Viewer (C# samples)

 This project is a sample of an Azure DICOM Client and C# Viewer.
-It provides a basic example of how to create a REST calls for DICOM images and how to create a C# Viewer to display them.
+It provides a basic example of how to create a REST calls for Azure DICOM and how to create a C# Viewer to display them.

 ## Requirements